electricimp/GoogleIoTCore/README.md

 Example of how public/private RSA key pair can be created is described [here](https://cloud.google.com/iot/docs/how-tos/credentials/keys).

-It is recommended that every device should have it's own public/private key pair.
+It is recommended that every device should have its own public/private key pair.
 Moreover, several key pairs may exist for the same device and be rotated periodically.
 Also, a key pair may have an expiration time.
 These and other security recommendations from Google are described [here](https://cloud.google.com/iot/docs/concepts/device-security#device_security_recommendations).

 Assuming your project has a server/cloud, a device initialization process may look like this:
-1. When your application on the device starts for the first time it connects to your server and, optionally, passes the Device ID (eg. imp-agent ID or any other unique ID).
+1. When your application on the device starts for the first time it connects to your server and, optionally, passes the Device ID (eg. it can be generated from imp-agent ID or any other unique ID in accordance with [requirements](https://cloud.google.com/iot/docs/requirements#permitted_characters_and_size_requirements)).
 1. If the Device ID is not received from the device, the server generates a unique Device ID.
 1. The server creates public/private RSA key pair(s) for the device.
 1. The server registers the device in Google IoT Core.